-Walk the Walk is the UK's largest grant-making breast cancer charity and has raised over £130 million through its power walking events.
+Walk the Walk is the UK's largest grant-making breast cancer charity and has raised over £134 million through its power walking events, including the famous MoonWalks.

 We are enormously grateful to the longstanding and vital support we have received from Walk the Walk for over 20 years.

 The generous funding we receive from Walk the Walk has enabled Breast Cancer Now to continue the ground-breaking work of our legacy charities.

 It has led to many of the biggest achievements in breast cancer research including the creation of a national tissue bank, the development of PARP inhibitor drugs and the launch of LEGACY – our pioneering secondary breast cancer pilot study.